-On August 23 and September 27, 2018, the Company issued 26,500 Ordinary Shares to Tianzhen Investments Limited, an entity 100% controlled by Qiuli Wang, our President and Chairman of the board of directors; and 2000 Ordinary Shares to Ronghua Liu, who own 98.5% equity of Qianhai, our VIE.
+On August 23 and September 27, 2018, the Company issued 50,000 Ordinary Shares to our Beneficial Owners, including some of our executive officers and directors indirectly, in connection with entering into the VIE contractual arrangements, in a private transaction under the BVI laws, with 26,500 Ordinary Shares issued to Tianzhen Investments Limited, an entity 100% controlled by Qiuli Wang, our President and Chairman of the board of director, 2000 Ordinary Shares issued to Ronghua Liu, who owns 99% equity of Qianhai, our VIE.

-On August 13, 2018, through a reorganization in connection with the intended IPO, Qianhai sold 45% of its equity ownership in its former wholly-owned subsidiary, Qianhai Asia Era (Shenzhen) International Fund Management Co., Ltd, for a total price of RMB31,500 (approximately US\$4,586) to Yanru Zhou, who beneficially owns 13,000 shares, or 26% of the Company's Ordinary Shares, through his 100% ownership in the equity of Eno Group Limited.
-Qianhai's remaining 55% equity ownership interest in Asia Era Fund was sold to two unrelated individuals in September 2018.
+On August 13, 2018, through a reorganization in connection with the intended IPO, Qianhai sold 45% of its equity ownership in its former wholly-owned subsidiary, Qianhai Asia Times (Shenzhen) International Fund Management Co., Ltd, for a total price of RMB31,500 (approximately US\$4,586) to Yanru Zhou, who beneficially owns 13,000 shares, or 26% of the Company's Ordinary Shares, through his 100% ownership in the equity of Eno Group Limited.